-Low Pressure Hot Water Cylinder Services
+Low Pressure Hot Water Cylinder Supply & Installation Auckland

 Low pressure hot water cylinders were developed earlier than a mains hot water cylinder, and are extremely common in New Zealand; they tend to be smaller and are generally older.
 Low pressure cylinders provide water pressure between 10-15 kPA so its quite common to wait a longer time before hot water will start coming out of the tap or shower.